Table of Contents

-TB bacteria spread only through the air.
-You cannot get TB by:
+TB bacteria is spread only through the air.
+You can’t get TB by:

 Once you breathe in the bacteria, they settle in your lungs and begin to grow.
 Sometimes the bacteria move from the lungs to other areas of the body.
 This could include the kidneys, spine, and brain.

-When you have an active infection in your lungs or throat, you are contagious.
+When you have an active infection in your lungs or throat, you’re contagious.
 This means you can spread the disease to other people.
-When the disease is in other parts of your body, and not your lungs or throat, it is usually not able to be spread.
+When the disease is in other parts of your body, and not your lungs or throat, you’re usually not able to spread it.

-It is not easy to get tuberculosis.
-Usually, you have to be close to a person who has active TB for an extended period of time.
-It tends to be spread between family members, close friends, and people who live or work together.
+It’s not easy to get tuberculosis.
+Usually, you have to be in close contact with someone who has active TB.
+You need to be around them for an extended period of time.
+TB tends to be spread between family members, close friends, and people who live or work together.

-You are at higher risk of being infected with TB if you are in close contact with others who are infected.
-If you do get infected, you are at higher risk of developing active TB disease if you have a weakened immune system.
+If you do get infected, you’re at higher risk of developing active TB disease if you have a weakened immune system.
 This could include: